Your Eyes & Your Sense of Balance

 Before starting a neuro-optometric rehabilitation program, you’ll undergo a comprehensive eye exam to assess visual skills and determine whether visual dysfunction is present.
 Your eye doctor will also check for double or blurry vision, eye coordination and any other ocular condition that could be causing symptoms.

-If you or a loved one is feeling off-balance, contact The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry for a consultation.
-We have the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, Ontario and surrounding communities.
+If you or a loved one is feeling off-balance, contact Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry for a consultation.
+We have the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.